CommunityToolkit/WindowsCommunityToolkit/docs/services/MicrosoftGraph.md

 After you've registered your app, Azure AD will generate a client ID for your app.
 You'll need to use this client ID to get your access token.

-When you register your app in the [Azure Management Portal](http://manage.windowsazure.com), you will need to configure details about your application with the following steps:
+When you register your app in the [Azure Management Portal](http://portal.azure.com), you will need to configure details about your application with the following steps:

-1. Specify your application as a **Web application and/or web API**
+1. Specify your application as a **Native**
-2. Specify the Redirect Uri as **http://localhost:8000**
+2. Specify the Redirect Uri as **urn:ietf:wg:oauth:2.0:oob**
 3. Add Application: Choose **Microsoft Graph** API
 4. Specify the permission levels the MicrosoftGraph Service requires from the Office 365 API (Microsoft Graph).
 Choose at least:
    * **Sign in and read user profile** to access user's profile.